 A clinician practices trauma-informed care to reduce injury-related PTSD.

-In addition to the medical and biomechanical aspects of pediatric injury, researchers at the Center for Injury Research and Prevention (CIRP) also address its psychosocial consequences.
-For two decades a multi-faceted research program at CIRP has examined the range of responses that children (and their families) experience after pediatric injury, including posttraumatic stress disorder (PTSD) in children.
+In addition to the medical and biomechanical aspects of pediatric injury, researchers at the Center for Injury Research and Prevention (CIRP) have been addressing its psychosocial consequences, including traumatic stress, for more than two decades.
+CIRP's completed traumatic stress research portfolio examined the range of responses that children (and their families) experience after pediatric injury, including posttraumatic stress disorder (PTSD) in children.